ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * the request SHALL include an "Upgrade" header field with value "connect-udp".

 A UDP proxying request that does not conform to these restrictions is malformed.
-The recipient of such a malformed request MUST respond with an error, and SHOULD use the 400 (Bad Request) status code.
+The recipient of such a malformed request MUST respond with an error and SHOULD use the 400 (Bad Request) status code.

 For example, if the client is configured with URI Template